smborio/moodle-qtype_stack/doc/en/Authoring/Authoring_quick_start_2.md

 ## [Inputs](Inputs.md) ##

 The [question text](CASText.md#question_text), i.e. the text actually displayed to the student, may have an arbitrary number of [inputs](Inputs.md).
 An element may be positioned anywhere within the question text, including within mathematical expressions, e.g. equations (_note_: MathJax currently does not support form elements within equations).
+(I don't think the note here adds any value and new authors won't know what you are talking about, what is MathJax for exaple?)
 Each input will be associated with a number of fields.
 For example

 1. The name of a CAS variable to which the student's answer (if any) is assigned during response processing.